How to Use Your Account

-Capital Research and Management Company℠, one of the oldest and most respected investment management firms in the United States, serves as investment advisor to the American Funds investment options in CollegeAmerica.
+Capital Research and Management Company℠, one of the oldest and most respected investment management firms in the United States, serves as investment adviser to the American Funds investment options in CollegeAmerica.

 If your employer offers an employer-sponsored option, you may also purchase Class 529-E shares.
 Each fund share class has different fees and expenses.

 Please consult your financial professional to determine which share class is best for you.

 Yes.
 You can change investments twice every calendar year or when you change the beneficiary.

 If you have accounts for the same beneficiary with Virginia529 inVESTSM, CollegeAmerica and CollegeWealth, you may change the investments in any account twice per calendar year without tax consequences, provided that any change to more than one account is made at the same time.

 Changing the allocation of future automatic investments does not count toward the investment allocation restriction.

 No. CollegeAmerica accounts are not deposits or obligations of, or insured or guaranteed by, the Commonwealth of Virginia or any agency or instrumentality thereof, the United States government, the program manager, any financial institution, the Federal Deposit Insurance Corporation or any other federal or state governmental agency, entity or person.